dead-claudia/thallium/README.md

 General information:

+- This is tested on Node 0.10 and 0.12 (I know they're unsupported, but it's helps with compatibility).
+- This is tested through [Testling CI](https://ci.testling.com) as well.
 - This is written in pure ES5.
 No arrow functions, etc.
     - There is a class-ish utility [here](http://github.com/isiahmeadows/thallium/blob/master/lib/methods.js), so those are easy.
     - I also use a few Lispish techniques to simplify the code.